pds-cse/connect-exam-attendace-sheet-download/README.md

 ## Notes
 - The script will iterate through all available sections and download attendance sheets for each.
-- If only the first section is downloaded, check Chrome pop-up settings and allow pop-ups for Connect.
+- If only the first section is downloaded, check broser's pop-up settings and allow pop-ups for Connect.
 - Adjust the `sleep(1000);` value if needed to ensure downloads are processed correctly.

 Feel free to contribute or suggest improvements! 🚀